 In addition to providing minimum requirements, these guidelines typically provide a Recommended Allowance (RA) for most nutrients and Safe Upper Limit (SUL) for some nutrients.
-This means that there are a range of sufficient levels for various essential nutrients.
+This means that there is a range of sufficient levels for various essential nutrients.
 There is not one exact number for each nutrient.
-Therefore, there is some leeway when formulating diets.
+Therefore, there is some leeway when formulating pets diets.
 The overall diet must meet the minimum requirements for each essential nutrient, however it is encouraged to meet or exceed RA while staying within the identified SUL.

 Variety in Raw Diets

 Many pet owners assume that feeding a variety of meats, bones, and organs will provide all essential nutrients.
-While protein variety is a major component of a balanced raw diet; it does not necessarily fulfill requirements for every essential nutrient.
+While protein variety is a major component of a balanced raw diet, it does not necessarily fulfill requirements for every essential nutrient.
 Feeding the right variety of whole foods is important to fill the gaps.
 When building a DIY raw diet, begin by choosing a diet style.
 There are multiple raw diet types, below are a few examples: